Metachs/sdwebui-nai-api/README.md

 #### Unsupported/TODO
 - NAI ControlNet Tools - Not sure how CN works in NAI, not worth worrying about until NAIv3 supports 'em
-- Batch support - This isn't free in the only NAI offering worth paying for, so I haven't bothered
+- NAI Batch support - This isn't free in the only NAI offering worth paying for, so I haven't bothered.
+(A1111 Batches are pulled sequentially)
 - Separate Prompts for NAI/Local in Two pass Image2Image mode.